 - Our Earth is alive.
 It is not a supply house and sewer for the Industrial Growth Society.
 As most indigenous traditions teach, the Earth is our larger body.

 - Our true nature is far more ancient and encompassing than the separate self defined by habit and Western society.
 We are as intrinsic to our living world as the rivers and trees, woven of the same flows of matter/energy and mind.
-Having evolved us into self-reflexive consciousness, the world can now know and see itself through us, behold its own majesty, tell its own stories—and also respond to its own suffering.
+The planet as a living system, having evolved us into self-reflexive consciousness, can now know and see itself through us, behold its own majesty, tell its own stories — and also respond to its own suffering.

 - Unblocking occurs when our pain for the world is not only intellectually validated, but also experienced and expressed.
 Cognitive information about the social and ecological crises we face is generally insufficient to mobilize us.
 Only when we allow ourselves to experience our feelings of pain for our world, can we free ourselves from our fears of the pain – including the fear of getting permanently mired in despair or shattered by grief.
 Only then can we discover the fluid, dynamic character of feelings.
 Only then can they reveal on a visceral level our mutual belonging in the web of life and free us to act on our moral authority.